Thanoraj/digital-footprints/DEPLOYMENT.md

 # Deployment Guide

-Complete guide for deploying Digital Footprints to production.
+Complete guide for deploying Ecomate to production.

 ## Prerequisites